Skip to content

 HTTP Scaling for Ingress-Based Applications

-This guide demonstrates how to scale applications exposed through Kubernetes Ingress based on HTTP traffic.
+This guide demonstrates how to scale applications exposed through Kubernetes Ingress based on incoming HTTP traffic.
 You’ll deploy a sample application with an Ingress resource, configure a ScaledObject, and see how Kedify automatically manages traffic routing for efficient load-based scaling—including scale-to-zero when there’s no demand.

 For applications exposed via Ingress, Kedify automatically rewires traffic using its autowiring feature.
 When using the kedify-http scaler, traffic flows through: